rosemulazada/web-app-from-scratch-2324/README.md

 - Dynamic page loading
 - **Dynamic HTML content (images/text) (API and JSON FILE)**

+## Reflection

+Of course, no project is without its ups and downs.
+So here, I have a checklist or wishlist of sorts, sorted into three categories:

+### Things I wanted to achieve, and did!

+- The dragging effect of the sword
+- Wrote useful loops instead of doing things one-by-one
+- Made the site fully accessible
+- The audio effect really seals the deal and is synced nicely!
+- Sought things out myself as much as I possibly could, or asked teammates if they knew of a way to achieve what I was struggling with, before consulting anything else
+- Dynamic page loading
+- Dynamic HTML content (images/text) (API and JSON file)

+### Things I managed, but would have loved to do better

+- Smoother between the pages (exclude the first page transition to the second)
+- Made as little unnecessary new functions as possible (as in, if it can happen inside another function, do it there instead of making a separate one)
+- Grouped functions and such together 'neatly'

+### Things I couldn't do or had to omit

+- More advanced animations
+- A (fleshed out) third card
+- Make a more convincing sword (it's cut in half currently hah)
+- A black overlay behind the dialogue text that fades out when you click the dialogue box away
+- Dialogue sound effects like in TLoZ games
+- The slightly off-center triangle in the dialogue boxes.. if you hadn't noticed it before, you will now.
+Sorry.

+That's just about the project itself though; there are other things not directly related to it that I find worthy of being reflected on.
+I'm beginning to build up my confidence as a developer, and I recognise that there is A) a lot to learn that has been out for long and B) forever and always something that will be the next hot thing to learn.
+But I have to say that I have the idea that I've expanded my knowledge so much in the span of this mini-project, and I could do so while creating something that I truly enjoy!
+So it was a win-win for me on all fronts.. and ends, badum tss.

+But really.
+From Git to Github and Vercel and Pull Requests and whatnot, this little project allowed me the space to experiment with what I really wanted to learn, and I feel as though I am really setting my foot into the Front End Developer world, and it's nice to finally be able to speak to like-minded people, and like-minded people who I don't have to dumb down my code to, at that.
+So I'm excited to see what follows!

+## Version log

+### WAFS V1: Feb.
+5th, '24

+I committed my stylesheet.
+Seemingly, I couldn't remember to commit any more than that, that day.

+### WAFS V2: Feb.
+6th, '24

+More than just a stylesheet, this time!

+- A horizontally scrollable list of cards that could be flipped.
+(These cards could not be read with a screenreader yet, however).
+- Immediately made responsive!

+### WAFS V3: Feb.
+8th, '24

+- Dynamic page loading functional, proper triggers are in place
+- API connected and loads images into cards.

+### WAFS V4: Feb.
+9th, '24

+- Created an array that gathers all the entries from the API into an array.
+- Wrote a for loop that loops over the four (at the time) cards I had, and appended the same image from the API to each one.

+### WAFS V5: Feb.
+10th, '24

+- Able to log JSON data
+- Edited the for loop to append a different entry image and name from the API to the four cards.

+### WAFS V6: Feb.
+11th, '24

+- Removed said loop, change of plans in the concept.
+- Updated README.md

+### WAFS V7: Feb.
+12th, '24

+- Accidentally edited README.md remotely.
+Had to execute a `git push -f main` to overwrite this.
+- In the meantime, while I had appended all my personal data to the cards dynamically, and combined this with the API where necessary to load in Champion names and Monster names/images.
+- API did not have Champion images, unfortunately, so these are sourced from my personal JSON file.
+- Added main styling to the cards section of the document (the styling you see today).
+- Added favicon.
+- Experimented with a version of the site where the sword would move on click, but this was removed.
+- Added aria-labels and tab-indexes to cards so a screenreader can read and navigate it as intended.
+- Master Sword can be controlled with the arrow up key for people using a screenreader or otherwise navigating using the keyboard.

+### WAFS V8: Feb.
+13th, '24

+- Added dialog boxes to first- and second pages.
+- Made dialog box on first page disappear on click

+### WAFS V9: Feb.
+14th, '24

+- Cleaned up the code

 ## External data sources

 1. [The flip cards CSS tutorial I used](https://www.youtube.com/watch?v=OenXGHmL48U&list=PL6UM04F9igDbjpbkKYuFnUvn6eNGOJlHT&index=13)